-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »An odd little initiative was announced last fall to help small businesses, and it came from an unlikely quarter: investment bank Goldman Sachs teamed with uber-investor Warren Buffett to offer $200 million in free college training courses for entrepreneurs.
+Opinions expressed by Entrepreneur contributors are their own.An odd little initiative was announced last fall to help small businesses, and it came from an unlikely quarter: investment bank Goldman Sachs teamed with uber-investor Warren Buffett to offer $200 million in free college training courses for entrepreneurs.
 Another $300 million in loan funds was part of the deal.
 The initiative, dubbed 10,000 Small Businesses, was widely derided as being good-PR cover for the huge bonuses Goldman was paying its execs with its bank-bailout money.

 And maybe it was...but it turns out Goldman wasn't kidding about the training.
 After 20 weeks of training at La Guardia Community College in New York, the first 23 graduates of the 10,000 Small Businesses program recently got their diplomas from Buffett himself.
 This first graduating class provides an opportunity to learn more about who is benefiting from this initiative -- and who isn't.

 The program's focus is on inner-city colleges and students who otherwise might not have the opportunity to build their business-management skills.
 10,000 Small Businesses asked the nonprofit Initiative for a Competitive Inner City to help select the entrepreneurs who qualified.
 The college reports initial graduates include an East Harlem cafe owner, a metal fabricator from Brooklyn, and a security-agency owner in the Bronx.

 The curriculum includes courses in accounting, human resources, negotiation and marketing.
 Participants also got free legal advice from Goldman pros and personal mentoring.

 The program isn't aimed at wannabe entrepreneurs so much as established business owners looking to grow.
 Here's one case study LaGuardia highlighted: